Bponthemove/calculatorTS/README.md

-My very first react project, which I have redone with Typescript.
-I have done this when I started learning Typescript.
+My very first React project that I built, oneof FreeCodeCamp's projects.
+I have rewritten this when I started learning Typescript.